 Applicants who are citizens of countries outside of the European Economic Area (EEA) should note the additional requirements of UK immigration procedures that need to be completed along with the standard application form below.
 Please see here for full details of the conditions which non-EEA citizens are required to satisfy in order to enter the UK as a ‘Tier 5 – Sponsored Researcher’.

-Visiting Fellows who plan to be resident in Bristol are chosen on the basis of three criteria:
+Visiting Researchers who plan to be resident in Bristol are chosen on the basis of the following criteria:

-We ask that all Visiting Fellows present at least one research seminar while they are visiting the School and submit one piece of research to the Working Papers series.
+We ask that all Visiting Researchers present at least one research seminar while they are visiting the School and submit one piece of research to the Working Papers series.

 Please note that we will generally require two months to process applications.
 Applications by non-EEA citizens will require substantially more time and effort on the part of applicants due to immigration procedures – see details on eligibility and the FAQs above.